vlelo20/Salmonella-genome-assembly/README.md

 This divergence has important public health implications because conjugative plasmids are primary vehicles for spreading antibiotic resistance in Salmonella and other pathogens.
 A plasmid with altered transfer machinery might have different host range, transfer efficiency, or environmental regulation compared to reference strains, potentially affecting how readily it can spread resistance genes to other bacteria.

 ## 4.5 - The pncB Anomaly
-The gene pncB (3,176 variants) is an extreme outlier, containing 22.5% of all detected variants despite encoding a metabolic enzyme (nicotinate phosphoribosyltransferase) involved in NAD+ biosynthesis.
-This extraordinary variant density is almost certainly a technical artifact rather than genuine biological variation.
-Possible explanations include reads from a duplicated gene being incorrectly mapped to pncB, assembly errors in a repetitive region, or structural rearrangement at this locus.
-This result highlights the importance of validating unexpected findings, particularly extreme outliers, before biological interpretation.
+Gene-level summaries initially suggested pncB might be an outlier; however, gene-linked counting from the SnpEff-annotated VCF indicates pncB contains 57 variants (~0.4% of total).
+Excluding pncB therefore served as a sensitivity analysis, and the functional-effect distribution remained essentially unchanged, supporting that the main conclusions are not driven by a single locus.

 ## 4.6 - Mutation Types and Biological Consequences
 The variants comprised primarily SNPs (60.5%) and multi-nucleotide polymorphisms (31.2%), with fewer indels (6.0%).
 Since 85% of variants fall within coding sequences, many likely alter amino acid sequences and potentially protein function.
 The key question for genes like sspH2 and oafA is whether variants are missense mutations that subtly alter protein activity, or frameshift/nonsense mutations that abolish function entirely.
 Missense variants in sspH2 could modulate how effectively it suppresses host immunity, while loss-of-function mutations would eliminate this capability.
 Similarly, variants in oafA could alter the degree or pattern of O-antigen acetylation, changing how the bacterial surface appears to the immune system.

 ## 4.7 - Limitations and Future Directions
 This analysis has several limitations.
 First, high variant densities in specific genes (pncB, plasmid regions) should be validated by independent sequencing methods to rule out technical artifacts.
-Second, we did not classify variants as missense, silent, or frameshift mutations, which would clarify their likely functional impact.
+Second, while we used SnpEff to classify variants into predicted impact categories (e.g., synonymous, missense, frameshift, stop-gained), these annotations are computational predictions and were not experimentally validated.
 Third, we did not assess whether the plasmid carries antibiotic resistance genes, which would be critical for understanding the clinical significance of plasmid divergence.
 Future work should include: (1) validation of variants in key virulence genes by Sanger sequencing, (2) functional classification of mutations to identify high-impact variants, (3) phenotypic testing to determine if variant-dense virulence genes correlate with altered pathogenicity or immune evasion, and (4) screening for antibiotic resistance genes on the divergent plasmid.
 Additionally, comparing this isolate to multiple reference genomes rather than a single reference would help distinguish genuine biological variation from reference-specific peculiarities.

 4.8 - Biological Significance